qiangli/go-starter/README.md

 #

-goboot-starter is a sample micro service app built upon goboot core packages written in the Go language.
+goboot-starter is a micro service app built upon goboot core packages written in the Go open source programming language.
-You should be able to install and run this starter app locally or deploy to GE Predix platform as is.
+You should be able to install and run this app locally and deploy to General Electric's Predix Cloud Platform to jump start your project in no time.

 Preparation: